 On another evening, I went to see the sunset at Enoshima.
 On a cloudless day, Mount Fuji can be seen from Enoshima beach.

-The famous Tojinbo cliffs in Fukui are known less for its beauty, and more for being a suicide spot.
+The famous Tojinbo cliffs in Fukui are known less for their beauty, and more for being a suicide spot.
 There are some eerie legends and ghost stories associated with this place.
 The very thought of Tojimbo cliffs gives me goosebumps.
-However, the cliffs, the sea and the clouds put together, form an excellent view during sunset.
+However, the cliffs, the sea, and the clouds put together, form an excellent view during sunset.

 Nagano is a landlocked prefecture, right in the center of Japan.
-It is surrounded by beautiful mountain ranges including the Japan Alps.
-In winter, snow monkeys at Jigokudani park look adorable when they sit cosily in the hot spring.
-This place was named Jigokudani because of the steam and boiling water that bubbles out of crevices in the ground, as if coming from hell.
+It is surrounded by beautiful mountain ranges including the Japanese Alps.
+In winter, snow monkeys at Jigokudani park look adorable when they sit cozily in the hot spring.
+This place was named Jigokudani because of the steam and boiling water that bubbles out of crevices in the ground as if coming from hell.

-Matsumoto castle, in Nagano’s Matsumoto city is one of most celebrated national treasures of Japan.
-The castle’s unique design and surrounding makes it stand out among all the other castles.
+Matsumoto castle, in Nagano’s Matsumoto city, is one of the most celebrated national treasures of Japan.
+The castle’s unique design and surrounding make it stand out among all the other castles.

-Minobusan Kuon-ji temple is the headquarters of Nichiren sect of Buddhism.
+Minobusan Kuon-ji temple is the headquarters of the Nichiren sect of Buddhism.
 The temple can be reached by climbing up 287 steep steps.
 It is said that if you climb all the stairs to the top you will attain enlightenment.
-All I felt on reaching the top was that I was out of breath and I needed to sit for sometime.
+All I felt on reaching the top was that I was out of breath and I needed to sit for some time.

 When I visited Gokayama in Toyama, I also went to Shirakawa-go in Gifu.
 It is the biggest gassho-zukuri village in that area.
 Many people were planning to stay back and experience the winter night illumination.
 The village looked like a scene from a fairy tale book.
 I wondered how the residents of the village feel on seeing so many tourists visiting them everyday.
 I could not stay till late, since I had to catch the last bus to Toyama.